tlbalazs/quickassistdeployment/README.md

 I inspired by DroidKid's script that i found on his blog.
 Original script located here: https://droidkid.net/2022/05/17/using-intune-to-deploy-the-new-microsoft-quick-assist/

 1. I downloaded the Quick Assist application bundle installer from the organization's Private Store (Microsoft Store for Business).
-2. I placed this installer on a shared location in a server.
+2. I placed this installer on a shared location on a server.
 3. The script located on a share as well.
 4. I created a Group Policy for the script: Computer Configuration -> Policies -> Windows Settings -> Scripts -> Startup -> PowerShell Scripts
 5. Add inherited permission for Domain Computers on the folder where you store your logs to able the computers creates or removes folders and write logs